Phalanxia/Phalanxia/README.md

 Game developer • She/They • Lunya on [Roblox](roblox.com) • Opinions are my own ✨🐸

-🌱 I'm learning more and more about games!
+🌱 I'm learning more and more about game dev!

 <!--
 **Phalanxia/Phalanxia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.